Foundation Year (Year 0)

 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.

 We also welcome applications from students with qualifications equivalent to the above or from those who do not hold formal qualifications but have experience in a relevant area.
+For applicants who are only undertaking 2 A levels or equivalent, this will be considered along with the rest of the academic profile and we may issue a graded offer in lieu of an offer using the UCAS Tariff.

 Selection Procedure and Interview Days: